fantasycalendar/obsidian-fantasy-calendar/README.md

 This leap day will occur every 4 years, but _not_ if the year is divisible by 100, **unless** the year is divisible by 400.

+### Intercalary Leap Days

+A leap day can be set to intercalary, which means it happens outside the normal flow of the month.
+The week will be interrupted by the leap day and then continue on the next weekday as if the leap day hadn't happened.

+Setting a leap day adds two new settings:

+1. Numbered - if set to numbered, the leap day will continue the day numbers as normal.
+2. After - the leap day will be added to the month after this day.

 ### Events

 Events can be created and managed in this section.